golemfactory/wasm-store/README.md

 See [here](https://docs.golem.network/#/About/Use-Cases?id=wasm)
 to learn how to launch a Wasm task in Golem.
-The applications augmented with a GUI/CLI are naturally more user friendly, because it handles communication with Golem node, Having said that, there currently is no generic way of preparing such a GUI/CLI.
+The applications augmented with a GUI/CLI are naturally more user friendly, because they handle communication with Golem node, Having said that, there currently is no generic way of preparing such a GUI/CLI.
 There are some examples however.
 See the [g-flite](https://github.com/golemfactory/g-flite) app for instance.

 The list: